Remenod/oop2-coursework/README.md

 ## Known Limitations

 - Local persistence is snapshot-based, not a relational database.
-- GitHub sync is mocked.
+- GitHub sync is unauthenticated and supports public repositories only.
 - Google Classroom sync and submit actions are mocked.
 - Local file opening is not backed by Android file picker permissions yet.
 - No background reminders or notifications are implemented yet.